DanielDev1985/G8MKLocalSearch/README.md

   [G8MKLocalSearch localSearchRequest:searchBar.text inRegion:self.map.region completition:^(id result) {
 		//your completition code.
 		//for iOS >= 6.1, result is a MKLocalSearchResponse Object;
-		//for iOS &lt;= 5, result is a JSON (NSDictionary) from Google.
+		//for iOS &lt; 6.1, result is a JSON (NSDictionary) from Google.
 		NSLog(@"%@", result);
 	}];
 </pre>

-Note from Google: the Geocoding API may only be used in conjunction with a Google map; geocoding results without displaying them on a map is prohibited.
+Note by Google: the Geocoding API may only be used in conjunction with a Google map; geocoding results without displaying them on a map is prohibited.
 For complete details on allowed usage, consult the Maps API Terms of Service License Restrictions.

 Author Infos